What State Has The Most Bordering States

 Historical Context

 The borders of Tennessee, like those of many other states, were defined through a combination of natural landmarks, treaties, and legislative decisions.
-The early history of the region involved conflicts between European powers, negotiations with Native American tribes, and the westward expansion of the United States.
+Practically speaking, the early history of the region involved conflicts between European powers, negotiations with Native American tribes, and the westward expansion of the United States.
 Tennessee itself was admitted to the Union in 1796, becoming the 16th state.

 Geographical Factors